jesseopdenbrouw/exam-randomizechoices/README.md

     \choice 4
     \end{randomizechoices}

-*possibly* (depends on de state of the pseudo random generator) typesets as:
+which *possibly* (depends on de state of the pseudo random generator) typesets as:

 1\.
 (5 points) What is the result of 1+1?